-Consultant Geologist, Dr Rob Holm will present at the AEGC Conference 2021 on ‘The Structural controls on late Cambrian mineralisation in the Stavely Arc’ between September 15-20, 2021 at the Brisbane Convention and Exhibition Centre in Queensland, Australia.
+Consultant Geologist, Dr Rob Holm will present at the AEGC Virtual Conference 2021 on ‘The Structural controls on late Cambrian mineralisation in the Stavely Arc’ between September 15-17, 2021 at the Brisbane Convention and Exhibition Centre in Queensland, Australia.

-This 4-day program will feature keynotes speakers, concurrent sessions, posters presentations and workshops delivered by leading experts in their respective streams.
+This conference will feature keynotes speakers, concurrent sessions, posters presentations and workshops delivered by leading experts in their respective streams.

 The conference is jointly hosted by the Australian Institute of Geoscientists (AIG), Australian Society of Exploration Geophysicists (ASEG), and Petroleum Exploration Society of Australia (PESA).

 ABSTRACT – Structural Controls on late Cambrian Mineralisation in the Stavely Arc